rvarago/absent/README.md

 ## Requirements

 * C++17
-* Make
 * CMake
-* Conan
-* Docker

-### Notes

-- Make is only required if you want to use it to orchestrate task execution, for instance to invoke Conan, CMake, etc.
+* Make (_only if you want to use it to orchestrate task execution_)
+* Conan (_only if you want generate a package or build the tests using conan as a provider for the test framework_)
-- Docker is only required if you want to run the tests inside a container.
+* Docker (_only if you want build from inside a docker container_)

 ## Build